San Antonio in Bexar County, Texas — The American South (West South Central)

 According to some historians, the name “Alamo” was derived from a grove of cottonwood trees growing on the banks of the Acequia, “Alamo” being the Spanish word for cottonwood.

 Marker series.
-This marker is included in the El Camino Real de los Tejas National Historic Trail
+This marker is included in the El Camino Real de los Tejas National Historic marker series.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-The Birthplace of Freemasonry in West Texas (a few steps from this marker); Masonic Heroes of the Alamo (a few steps from this marker); The Alamo in 1836 (a few steps from this marker); Ruins of the Habitations of the Friars and Indians (a few steps from this marker); Adina de Zavala (within shouting distance of this marker); Clara Driscoll (within shouting distance of this marker); The Alamo (within shouting distance of this marker); Spanish Mission and Military Post (within shouting distance of this marker).
-Click for a list and map of all markers in San Antonio.
+Letter From The Alamo (here, next to this marker); The Birthplace of Freemasonry in West Texas (a few steps from this marker); Masonic Heroes of the Alamo (a few steps from this marker); The Alamo in 1836 (a few steps from this marker); Lt.
+Col. William Barret Travis (a few steps from this marker); Ruins of the Habitations of the Friars and Indians (a few steps from this marker); Adina de Zavala (within shouting distance of this marker); Clara Driscoll (within shouting distance of this marker).
+Touch for a list and map of all markers in San Antonio.

 Credits.
+This page was last revised on June 16, 2016.
 This page originally submitted on July 16, 2008, by Kathy Walker of Stafford, Virginia.
 This page has been viewed 3,090 times since then and 2 times this year.
 Photos: 1, 2. submitted on July 16, 2008, by Kathy Walker of Stafford, Virginia. • J. J. Prats was the editor who published this page.